syscrsh/status2/README.md

 # status2

-This is the "prettified" version of a small status Script I wrote a while ago and use pretty much on every networked Device I own.
+This is the "prettified" version of a small status script I wrote a while ago and use pretty much on every networked device I own.

-It just displays various things of the Machine it's executed on, like Ram & Disk usage, Temperatures etc.
+It just displays various things of the machine it's executed on, like RAM & disk usage, temperatures etc.

-Since I basically only run Linux in my main LAN, there is little need for any other Operating Systems or fancy stuff.
+Since I basically only run Linux in my main LAN, there is little need for any other OS or fancy stuff.
-If you want to use this, you'll very likely have to make adjustments depending on the machine, like the number of Cores, mounted Drives, whether you can get Temperatures etc.
+If you want to use this, you'll very likely have to make adjustments depending on the machine, like the number of Cores, mounted drives, whether you can get temperatures etc.

-Fixing the messy printing Code is left as an excercise for the reader :)

 **Usage**